 Missing teeth affect more than just your appearance.
 After you lose a tooth, you may have difficulty eating, speaking, or keeping the rest of your natural teeth.
 Once you lose one tooth, you’re at higher risk for losing more.
 Dental implants can help protect your smile and your oral health.

-After tooth extraction, schedule a consultation with your dental implant dentist at GR Family Dental as soon as possible.
+After tooth extraction, schedule a consultation with our dental implant dentists at GR Family Dental as soon as possible.
 A tooth implant looks and feels natural so you can smile with confidence.
-Continue reading to learn how dental implants protect your oral health.

 It’s important to understand how your oral health affects overall health.
-Your teeth, gums, and jawbones are part of a larger system.
-Not being able to eat a balanced diet can affect your bones, as well as increase your risk fof tooth decay and jawbone deterioration.
+Your teeth, gums, and jawbone are part of a larger system.
+Not being able to eat a balanced diet can affect your bones, as well as increase your risk of tooth decay and jawbone deterioration.

 Stop Further Tooth Loss

 Your teeth are held in place by roots and surrounding teeth.
 This means that when you lose one tooth, you’re more at risk for losing subsequent teeth.

 The best way to stop tooth loss from getting worse is to ask our dentists if you’re a candidate for the dental implant procedure.

 Dental implants prevent further tooth loss by supporting nearby teeth.
 By giving the other teeth in your smile something to lean on, they’re less likely to become loose and fall out.
 Teeth that have nothing to lean on begin to tilt toward the open space unless they’re stopped by dental implants.